oliverschwendener/ueli/README.md

     * `name` String - Represents the displayed name for the shortcut.
     * `icon` String - (Optional) Represents the svg icon for the shortcut.
 If no icon is set default icon is used.
 * `showTrayIcon` Boolean - If the icon should appear in the system tray.
+* `smoothScrolling` Boolean - If page scrolling for search results should be smooth or instant.
 * `userInputFontSize` Number - Represents the font size of the user input in pixels.
 * `userInputHeight` Number - Represents the height of the user input box in pixels.
 * `userStylesheet` String - Represents a path to a local stylesheet to modify the appearance of the window.